valeriupredoi/valeriupredoi.github.io/pages/wp4.md

 ---
 layout: page
-title: Description of Work
+title: "WP4 (NA3): Networking on Models, Tools and efficient use of HPC"
-subheadline: ISENES3 Work Summary
+# subheadline: ISENES3 Work Summary
 # teaser: The work we do in ISENES3
 header:
    image_fullwidth: "header_homepage_13.jpg"
-permalink: "/description-of-work/"
+permalink: "/wp4/"
 categories:
     - design
 tags: